Manik Bandopadhyay: Early life

 Manik was born on 19 May 1908 in Dumka, a small town of Santhal Parganas district in the state of the then Bihar (now under Jharkhand) in British India in a Bengali Brahmin family of Harihar Bandyopadhyay and Niroda Devi.
 He was named Prabodh Kumar, but was known mostly by his nickname Manik.
 Parents had fourteen children (ultimately ten survived) and Manik was fourth of the six sons with all four elder sisters.
 Family had its ancestral home in Malapadiya village of Bikrampur in Dacca district (present day Bangladesh).
-His father, who joined in government service as Surveyor and finally retired as sub-deputy collector, had to work in different parts of undivided Bengal like Calcutta, Midnapore, Barasat, Dacca, Dumka, Cumilla, Brahmanbaria, Mymensingh, Tangail and in some parts of Orissa and Bihar.
+His father, who joined in government service as surveyor and finally retired as sub-deputy collector, had to work in different parts of undivided Bengal like Calcutta, Midnapore, Barasat, Dacca, Dumka, Cumilla, Brahmanbaria, Mymensingh, Tangail and in some parts of Orissa and Bihar.
 This gave Manik an opportunity to experience the misery and sorrows of the rural and urban people as growing up, which was reflected sympathetically in his works throughout.
 Romantic in nature, Manik could sing well and play flutes from early in his life almost till death.
+They had a total of 14 siblings, Manik was the fifth child among them.